Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 !!! important
     On PowerShell 5 referencing JSON data on `$WebEvent.Data` must be done as `$WebEvent.Data.userId`.
 This also works in PowerShell 6+, but you can also use `$WebEvent.Data['userId']` on PowerShell 6+.

-Alternatively, you can use the Get-PodeBody function to retrieve the body data.
+Alternatively, you can use the Get-PodeBodyData function to retrieve the body data.
 This function works similarly to the .Data property on $WebEvent and supports the same content types.

-Here is the same example using Get-PodeBody:
+Here is the same example using Get-PodeBodyData:

 ```powershell
 Start-PodeServer {